 - Choosing a provider: After researching top text-to-give tools, you have to make your selection.
-Then, simply register with whichever software provider you chose.
+Then, register with whichever software provider you chose.

 - Getting a phone number: The software provider should then assign you a unique phone number specifically for text-to-tithe purposes.
 This is the number that church members will text to make their contribution!

 - Setting keywords: Now it’s time to set your keywords.
-You might choose the name of your church (FIRSTBAPTIST), a word relating to giving (TITHE or DONATE), or the title of a specific campaign (MISSIONS2020).
+You might choose the name of your church (FIRSTBAPTIST), a word relating to giving (TITHE or DONATE), or the title of a specific campaign (MISSIONS2021).

 - Promoting your text-to-tithe: Finally, it’s time to get the word out about your new giving option!
-Not only should you let users know that text-to-tithe is an option for your church, you need to share your assigned phone number and choice of keywords.
+Not only should you let users know that text-to-tithe is an option for your church, but you also need to share your assigned phone number and choice of keywords.
 Then, churchgoers have everything they need to make their gifts.